What is a Bank Branch Manager?

 What does a Bank Branch Manager do?

-The branch manager is responsible for passing on information from higher-ups to personnel within the branch, but is also responsible for anything reported upwards to other parts of the bank.
+The bank branch manager is responsible for passing on information from higher-ups to personnel within the branch, but is also responsible for anything reported upwards to other parts of the bank.
 This would include deposit information, sales and lending goals, service scoring and feedback, errors and discrepancies in deposit or account reconciliations, and success in marketing or selling various products.
-For all of these various metrics, the branch manager is graded and evaluated to determine the effectiveness of the branch.
+For all of these various metrics, the bank branch manager is graded and evaluated to determine the effectiveness of the branch.
 They provide a window to evaluate just how smoothly the branch operates underneath his or her management.